-As an ALM site administrator, generate and manage API keys using the API Key Management page.
+As an ALM site administrator, you can generate and manage API keys using the API Key Management page.
 On this page, you can create and delete keys, and also revoke or regenerate keys.

 Note: If you deactivate or delete a user in ALM administration, the user's API keys are also deleted.